microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 ### Layering settings

-When we load the settings, we'll do it in two stages.
+When we load the settings, we'll do it in three stages.
 First, we'll deserialize the default settings that we've hardcoded.
+We'll then generate any profiles that might come from dynamic profile sources.
 Then, we'll intelligently layer the user's setting upon those we've already loaded.
-Some objects, like the default profiles, we'll need to make sure to load from the user settings into the existing objects we created from the default settings.
+If a user wants to make changes to some objects, like the default profiles, we'll need to make sure to load from the user settings into the existing objects we created from the default settings.

 * We'll need to make sure that any profile in the user settings that has a GUID matching a default profile loads the user settings into the object created